 Let’s discuss the 5 key benefits of quality sleep.

-Sleep is linked to many aspects of your brain’s functions, including performance, cognition, concentration, memory and productivity.1,2
+Sleep affects many aspects of your brain’s functions, including performance, cognition, concentration, memory and productivity.1,2

 While you sleep, your brain remains quite active, undertaking a process called consolidation.
-Research has attributed this to improving your learning ability by strengthening the neural connections that form memories1.
+The Sleep Foundation and research studies have attributed this to improving your learning ability by strengthening the neural connections that form memories1.

-One study actually showed that when medical interns worked extended shifts of over 24 hours, they made almost 36% more serious errors than those who had more sleep.3
+One study actually showed that when medical interns worked extended shifts of over 24 hours and had poor sleep they made almost 36% more serious errors than those who had more sleep.3

-Getting enough quality sleep is therefore beneficial to improving your mental capability every day.4
+Getting enough quality sleep is therefore beneficial to improving your mental health and mental capability every day.4

 Quality sleep doesn’t just improve brain function.
 It has also been shown to improve athletic and physical performance too.5